 At Vida Optima, our Delta-8-THC products comply with all parameters of the Hemp Farming Act of 2018.
 We can also help answer questions about Delta-8 before you buy, or you can read our “What is Delta-8-THC?” guide to learn everything you need to know.

 Delta-8-THC is currently federally legal under the context of the Hemp Farming Act of 2018, but each state has the right to determine their own stance on tetrahydrocannabinols derived from hemp.
-Delta-8-THC is legal in Washington according to state law, but you should read more about Delta-8 laws by state to determine the legality in other areas.
+Delta-8-THC is illegal in Washington according to state law, but you should read more about Delta-8 laws by state to determine the legality in other areas.

 Comments will be approved before showing up.